Gaia (artist)

 Gaia (born 1988 in New York City) is an American street artist who has received significant museum showings and critical recognition.
 Based in Baltimore, he has created large-scale murals worldwide to engage the community where he works in a dialogue by using historical and sociological references to these neighborhoods.

 Early life and education

 Gaia was born as Andrew Pisacane in 1988 in New York City and raised on the Upper East Side of Manhattan.
-His artist name is derived from the Greek designation for "earth goddess," and early in his career he used animal imagery to underscore his interest in bringing nature to urban landscapes.
+His artist name, Gaia, is derived from the Greek designation for "earth goddess," a deity that is the personification of Earth.
+Early in his career he created murals on derelict buildings, alleys, and abandoned billboards that depicted his fear of global warming, frequently using animal imagery to blend nature in with the urban landscapes.
 In 2007, while still in high school in New York, Gaia started wheat-pasting prints of his linoleum blocks in Bushwick, Williamsburg and Chelsea.
-His images included children, whose features gave them an other-worldly quality.
-His animals included a horse and boar, both endowed with human hands and torsos.
 He participated in several successful shows in Bushwick at Ad Hoc Art.